 vInspired’s Eco Talent is a six month volunteering programme for 16 to 24 year olds, which gives them the opportunity to develop real world skills and experiences so they can succeed in the environmental sector.
+Project Coordinator Jenna Hannon, tells us about the graduation of cohort three.

 The project is delivered in partnership with Barking and Dagenham College, Harrow Council and Ealing Council, and is one of 31 projects being delivered across the country as part of Our Bright Future – a social movement that supports young people to create change in their communities and local environment.